equinor/happymeter/Readme.md

 ## Actions?

-For each button action we want to do a HTTP post to a remote web service
+For each button action we want to do a HTTP post to a remote web service running an instance of "HappyEye": https://github.com/Statoil/happyeye